Hyperbolic Graph Diffusion Model: Introduction

-Inspired by LDM\cite{rombach2022high} and GDSS\cite{jo2022score}, we propose a graph diffusion model based on hyperbolic latent space.
-Firstly, we train a hyperbolic variational autoencoder (HVAE) to learn the hyperbolic representation of nodes, and then use a score-based Hyperbolic Graph Neural Network to learn to reverse the diffusion process in hyperbolic space.
-Additionally, we design a \emph{Hyperbolic Graph Attention (HGAT)} layer as a fundamental module of HVAE and score model.
-Our approach effectively utilizes the properties of hyperbolic space and the generative quality advantage of the score-based model.
-In the molecular generation task, our method generates molecules with higher quality compared to the baseline.
+In order to simultaneously utilize the excellent data generation capability of the diffusion model and the ability of the hyperbolic space to embed hierarchical distributions, we propose a two-stage graph diffusion model based on the hyperbolic latent space.
+Firstly, we train a hyperbolic graph variational auto-encoder (HVAE) to learn the hyperbolic representation of nodes.
+Then, we train two score models simultaneously to learn the reverse diffusion process in hyperbolic space (for nodes) and Euclidean space (for adjacency matrices), which also model the dependency between nodes and adjacency matrices.
+In addition, since diffusion models are more time-consuming for sampling compared to VAEs or GANs, in order to avoid another increase in time-consumption by using hyperbolic methods, we also design a \emph{Hyperbolic Graph Attention (HGAT)} layer as a basic module for HVAE and score-based models to maintain the performance without significantly increasing in time spent sampling.
+Our approach effectively utilizes the properties of hyperbolic space and the generative quality advantages of the diffusion model.

-Our main contributions are summarized as follows:(1) We propose a novel method for molecule generation, namely Hyperbolic Graph Diffusion Model (HGDM), which is the first attempt to combine hyperbolic methods with the graph diffusion process.
-In particular, we consider the molecular generation task, and experiments show that HGDM achieves better performance, especially in metrics related to structural properties.
-(2) We further design a novel Hyperbolic Graph Attention layer in the hyperbolic space to enhance the capability of geometrical feature extraction.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel approach for graph generation, the Hyperbolic Graph Diffusion Model (HGDM).
+To the best of our knowledge, HGDM is the first hyperbolic diffusion model in graph generation. \item We further design a simple and novel hyperbolic graph attention layer that utilizes the better representational capabilities of hyperbolic space without significantly increasing the computational time. \item We consider both generic graph and molecular graph generation tasks.
+Experiments show that HGDM significantly outperforms all baselines in most metrics. \end{itemize}